artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 ## Facebook patent clause

 This has come up a few times in discussion, Facebook have a bit of a custom license for their open source.
-Back in 2015, they made changes to the license that makes is problem for everyone but patent trolls.
+Back in 2015, they made changes to the license that makes this no problem for everyone but patent trolls.
 You can find a bunch of resources for further reading [on this gist][react-patents].

 ## React Dependencies